Published: March 8, 2023 | Last Updated: May 30, 2024

 Also, some chapters seem to bounce around a lot and could use a bit of restructuring.
 Maybe it’s because of Anthony’s experience as a filmmaker and festival director.

-It doesn’t mean all the gold nuggets of information aren’t there, it just means you get confused at times, and a simple restructuring of some of the chapters and paragraphs would do wonders.
+It doesn’t mean all the gold nuggets of information aren’t there.
+It just means you get confused sometimes, and a simple restructuring of some chapters and paragraphs would do wonders.

 I hope Anthony can find the time or money to make a third revision, which cleans this up.